durrantlab/molmoda-docs/README.md

-# Biotite Documentation
+# MolModa Documentation

-This repository contains the documentation for Biotite, developed by the Durrant Lab at the University of Pittsburgh.
+This repository contains the documentation for MolModa, developed by the Durrant Lab at the University of Pittsburgh.

 ## Environment